Yoga-sketch/Data-with-Danny-8-Week-Challenge/README.md

 ## Repository Structure

 - *Case Studies:* This folder contains individual folders for each case study, including instructions and datasets.

-- *SQL Solutions:* You will find SQL scripts and queries showcasing possible solutions for each case study.
+You will find SQL scripts and queries showcasing possible solutions for each case study.

 ## Requirements:
 - Basic knowledge of SQL and relational databases.